 Add Contextual Menu on Your Website With HTML5

-The contextual menu is the menu that is listed when you right-click on your computer screen.
-The menu usually comprises of shortcuts for some of our favorite repeated actions like creating or sorting folders/files, opening a new application window, or accessing System Preferences to change an option.
+The contextual menu is the menu listed when you right-click on your computer screen.
+The menu usually comprises shortcuts for some of our favorite repeated actions like creating or sorting folders/files, opening a new application window, or accessing System Preferences to change an option.

-For years “contextual menu” resides in native applications.
-Nowadays, contextual menu brings tons of benefits for web apps, for example in cPanel’s File Manager and Gmail.
-These menus are built with a heavy JavaScript scripting.
+For years, the contextual menu has resided in native applications.
+Nowadays, the contextual menu brings tons of benefits to web apps, for example in cPanel’s File Manager and Gmail.
+These menus are built using extensive JavaScript.

-In the future, we may be able to build contextual menus for use in our website via HTML5.
+In the future, we may be able to build contextual menus for our websites using HTML5.
 Come check it out with me.

 Building a Contextual Menu

 HTML5 has introduced two new elements, menu and menuitem, for you to build a contextual menu.
-In order for the browser to treat the menu element as “contextual menu”, we have to set the menu type as context and also give it a unique ID.
+For the browser to treat the menu element as a contextual menu, set the menu type to context and give it a unique ID.

-Below is an example where we’ve created a contextual menu with two items.
+Below is an example where we create a contextual menu with two items.

 <menu type="context" id="context-menu-id">